-GENERAL CONDITI ONS 1.
-Approval is granted for the purpose of a Material Change of Use for "Accommodation activities" - "Dwelling house" (Domestic Outbuildings in excess of the maximum gross floo area) as defined in the Goondiwindi Region Planning Scheme 2018.
+GENERAL COND ITIONS 1, Approval is granted for the purpose of a Material Change of Use for: • "Industry activities" - "Research and Technology industry" - Rocket Launch Facilit and Ancillary Camping and Infrastructure as defined in the Goondiwindi Region Planning Scheme 2018 (Version 2).
 2. All conditions must be complied with or bonded prior to the commencement of the use unless specified in an individual condition.
-3. Except where changed by conditions of this approval, the development shall be constructed in accordance with supporting information supplied by the applicant with the development application including the following plans: Drawing Number Title Date N/A 190401 Pages 1-3 Aerial Site Plan - KIM Shed Additions - Floor and Elevation Plans 01/8/19 July 2019 Please note the plans in Attachment 2 are not approved Building Plans.
+3. accordance with nanged by conditions of this approval, the develop supporting information supplied by the applicant with ing the following plans: 3. accordance with supporting information supplied by the applicant with